 11 A woman should learn in quietness and full submission.
 12 I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 13 For Adam was formed first, then Eve.
 14 And Adam was not the one deceived; it was the woman who was deceived and became a sinner.

-The passage in 1 Corinthians 11 about head coverings is sometimes taken to mean that women should wear some kind of cloth over their hair in church assemblies (verse 5), and men should not (verse 4).
-There is more to this passage then meets the eye, for Israel’s High Priest was expected to wear a turban in the Tabernacle (Exodus 28:39).
+The passage in 1 Corinthians 11 about head coverings is sometimes taken to mean that women should wear some kind of cloth over their hair in church assemblies (verse 5), and that men should not (verse 4).
+There is more to this passage than meets the eye, for Israel’s High Priest was expected to wear a turban in the Tabernacle (Exodus 28:39).
 Consider Paul’s words in the context of home meetings.
 In Mediterranean countries 2000 years ago, married women wore cloth coverings over their hair in public as a cultural norm denoting modesty, but in their homes their hair was uncovered.
 1 Corinthians 11:15 states that a woman’s long hair is given to her as a covering over her head.
-So, provided that her hair is not as short as a typical man’s (11:14-15), it acts as the covering called for in verse 11:5, and she need not wear any cloth over her head.
+So, provided that her hair is not as short as a typical man’s (11:14-15), it acts as the covering demanded in verse 11:5, and she need not wear any cloth over her head.